Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Structure of the proof

 \subsection{Proof of Theorem \ref{thm:MainTheorem}}

 Once we have analyzed certain orbits of the toy model, we show that they are a good first order for certain orbits of the original partial differential equation.
 We use the invariance rescaling \eqref{def:rescaling}.
-Consider where $b(\tau)=b(n^{d-2}d!d(d-1)t)$ is the trajectory given in Theorem \ref{thm:ToyModelOrbit}.
-Then, the trajectory
+Consider